davepgreene/contracts-es6/README.md

 used arguments.
 ESLint includes a [rule (no-unused-vars)][no-unused-vars] that enforces this concept.
 To use *Strict Mode* you'll need to disable it and a few other rules (see [ESLint](#eslint).).

+## Caveats

+Because this is Javascript we're talking about, deriving meaningful information about returned values is nearly impossible.
+Consequently, ES6 Contracts doesn't validate return types, only method implementation and signature.

 ## ESLint